Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Quantum affine symmetric pairs

-In \cite[Thm.~8.11-8.12]{appel-vlaar-20}, the authors proved that the QSP subalgebra $\Uqk$ gives rise to a discrete family of K-matrices in $\Uqag$, indexed by affine generalized Satake diagrams.
-In Section~\ref{ss:gauging-k}, we shall provide an even more general construction.
-We first recall the definition of the \emph{standard K-matrix}.
+In \cite[Thms.~8.8-8.9]{AV22}, we proved that the QSP subalgebra $\Uqk$ gives rise to a family of K-matrices in $\Uqag$.
+The result crucially relies on the construction of the \emph{quasi-K-matrix}, due to Bao and Wang \cite{BW18} and generalized in \cite{BK19,AV22}.
+Let $\Gg$ be the group of invertible elements $\gau\in \CUqag{}$ such that $\Ad(\gau)$ preserves $\Uqag\subset\CUqag{}$.
+We fix $\gau \in \Gg$ and set